 ¶1.
 The burden of Nineveh.
 The book of the vision of Nahum the Elkoshite.

-2. God is jealous, and the Lord takes vengeance.
-The Lord avenges and is the Master of wrath.
-The Lord takes vengeance on his adversaries and reserves it for His enemies.
+2. God is jealous, and Jehovah takes vengeance.
+Jehovah avenges and is the Baal of wrath.
+Jehovah takes vengeance on his adversaries and reserves it for His enemies.

 4. Rebuking the sea, He made it dry, and He dried up all the rivers.
 Bashan and Carmel withered, and the blossom of Lebanon languished.